moonbeam-foundation/moonbeam-project-directory/oracles/dia.md

 ### Smart Contract

 DIA data is published in the `DIAOracle` smart contract.
 By querying the `getCoinInfo()` function you can retrieve the requested data.
+You can interact with our contract in the [blockchain explorer](https://moonbase-blockscout.testnet.moonbeam.network/address/0x3DCd7C86acf46c7e7F1eb583c7234f85118B9acF/), where you can query for any supported asset.

-It takes the name of the asset as input, e.g., `Bitcoin` and returns this struct of data:
+The contract takes the full name of the asset as input, e.g., `Bitcoin` and returns this struct of data:

 ```
 struct CoinInfo {